 “Who the (insert French word here) wants to get into all that feelings crap, dude?
 I’m happy like this.
 If I get horny, he’s there no.” ‘He’ being a friend who also offers benefits of another variety.

-Utter chaos of the mind and body.
+The utter chaos of the mind and body.

-Up until I was 14 years old, I thought people made babies by getting into a big bed at home, lying down on it and holding hands.
+Up until I was 14 years old, I thought people made babies by getting into a big bed at home, lying down on it, and holding hands.
 Over the next couple of years, as I grew up, I slowly descended into a state of confusion.
 The more I thought about it, the more confused I became.
 It didn’t make sense that holding hands would produce a baby.
 Surely there must be something that needed to be exchanged between the two bodies?
 But what could it be?

 And finally, one day, it hit me.
 Of course!
 Saliva!
 That was it.
 That’s why people kissed, didn’t they?
 Duh!
 The man’s saliva would go into the woman’s tummy and a baby would be formed.
 My god, what a genius I was!